ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 the successfully measured Target Environment B now becomes (or contains) an Attesting Environment for the next layer.
 This procedure in Layered Attestation is sometimes called "staging".
-It is important to note that the new Attesting Environment B cannot alter any Claims about its own Target Environment B, since those Claims were signed by Attesting Environment A.
+It is important that the new Attesting Environment B not be able to alter any Claims about its own Target Environment B.
+This can be ensured having those Claims be either signed by Attesting Environment A or stored in a shielded and secure manner by Attesting Environment A.

 Continuing with this example, the bootloader's Attesting Environment B is now in charge of collecting Claims about Target Environment C, which in this example